ballardcsclub/ballardcsclub.github.io/docs/about.md

+---
+layout: pageAdd commentMore actions
+title: About
+permalink: /about/
+---

 # About Us

 We are the Ballard High School Computer Science Club!
 We meet every Tuesday and Friday during lunch in the BHS computer lab (N112).